MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Method

 \subsection{Task Definition}

 We define the task of \textbf{Multi-Modal Controllable Joint Generation}, aiming to synthesize temporally synchronized video $\nu \in \mathbb{R}^{t \times h \times w \times 3}$ and audio $\alpha \in \mathbb{R}^{t \times d}$ guided by a flexible combination of conditional signals.
 Generation is primarily driven by a textual prompt $T$ following a structured format \texttt{[VISUAL]: $c_v$ [SPEECH]: $c_s$}, where $c_v$ provides the scene's semantic description and $c_s$ specifies the spoken content to facilitate cross-modal semantic alignment.
-For fine-grained control, the model incorporates optional multi-modal signals: a reference image $I^{\text{ref}}$ defining the character's visual identity, a reference audio clip $A^{\text{ref}}$ providing the target voice timbre, and a sequence of structural constraints $S = \{s_1, s_2, \dots, s_t\}$.
-These composable conditions enable versatile scenarios ranging from basic text-to-AV synthesis to full-modality controlled generation.
+For fine-grained control, the model incorporates optional multi-modal signals: a reference image $I^{\text{ref}}$ defining the character's visual identity, a reference audio clip $A^{\text{ref}}$ providing the target voice timbre, and a sequence of structural constraints $S = \{s_1, s_2, \dots, s_t\}$, instantiated as depth maps or pose sequences in this work.
+These composable conditions enable versatile scenarios ranging from basic text-to-AV synthesis to reference-guided and structure-guided joint generation.
 Formally, the process is formulated as:

-where $\mathcal{F}$ is a joint Diffusion Transformer mapping textual and multimodal inputs into temporally aligned streams, effectively ensuring identity consistency, timbre fidelity, and rigorous structural adherence.
+where $\mathcal{F}$ is a joint Diffusion Transformer mapping textual and multimodal inputs into temporally aligned streams, effectively ensuring identity consistency, timbre fidelity, and structural adherence to the provided depth or pose sequence.